 Property Description options for the Eraser tool that are not related to the eraser properties.
 For more information on the Eraser Properties dialog, see the Eraser Properties Dialog section below.
-Defines the maximum size of the eraser.
-Maximum Size If the tool is used with a pressure sensitive pen tablet, the width of the stroke will vary between its maximum size and minimum size depending on the amount of pressure used.
-If used with a mouse, the width of the stroke will always be its maximum size.
-Flow Lets you set the opacity for each instance of the eraser tip that gets erased from your artwork.
+Maximum Size Defines the maximum size of the eraser.
+If the tool is used with a pressure sensitive pen tablet, the width of the stroke will vary between its maximum size and minimum size depending on the amount of pressure Flow Lets you set the opacity for each instance of the eraser tip that gets erased from your artwork.
 Contrary to the Opacity parameter, the flow parameter has a cumulative effect.
 This means that a lower flow will make your eraser strokes less effective towards its extremities and more effective in its center.
 Your stroke's flow will also accumulate if you draw over it.
 By default, your eraser's flow varies with the amount of pressure you put on your tablet pen.
-NOTE This option is only displayed in the Tool Properties view when drawing on a bitmap layer.
+This option is only displayed in the Tool Properties view when drawing on a bitmap layer.
 Opacity The Opacity parameter are where Lets you set the opacity of your brush strokes.
 Contrary to the Flow parameter, the Opacity parameter is non-cumulative.
 Your whole brush stroke's opacity will not exceed the Opacity parameter.
-By default, the Opacity parameter varies depending on the amount of pressure you put on your tablet pen.
-Opacity NOTE This option is only displayed in the Tool Properties view when drawing on a bitmap layer.
+By default, the Opacity parameter varies depending on the amount of pressure you put on your tablet pen. Орашту NOTE This option is only displayed in the Tool Properties view when drawing on a bitmap layer.